chrisjrn/ubiquitous-tribble/psf-new-code-of-conduct.md

 ## Our Standards

 The Python community is dedicated to providing a positive experience for everyone, regardless of age, gender identity and expression, sexual orientation, disability, physical appearance, body size, ethnicity, nationality, race, or religion (or lack thereof), education, or socio-economic status.
+This Code of Conduct refers to these aspects of a person's identity as _protected classes_.

 ### Community Norms